 Standard Navel Piercing

-This is the most typical style of belly button piercing, involving the placement of jewelry through the upper rim of the navel.
+This is the most typical style of belly button piercing, involving jewelry placement through the navel’s upper rim.
 The pain level for this piercing is typically moderate, as the needle passes through a layer of skin and fatty tissue.
 However, since it is a popular and well-practiced technique, professional piercers are usually good at minimizing discomfort.

 Inverse Navel Piercing